MichalLytek/type-graphql/.github/ISSUE_TEMPLATE/bug_report.md

 **Logs**
 If applicable, add some console logs to help explain your problem.
-You can paste the errors with stack trace that were printed when the error occured.
+You can paste the errors with stack trace that were printed when the error occurred.

 **Environment (please complete the following information):**